rustsec/advisory-db/CONTRIBUTING.md

 to RustSec with the included actionable information e.g. a patched version of the said crate.

+## Crates without Security Policies

+If the crate or the repository does not have any associated security policy please see the authors field and try e-mailing them first.

 ## Unresponsive Maintainers

 If the maintainer(s) is / are unresponsive then this can be also reported given